 - Recruit members of nonprofit organizations with allied interests.

 Objective 3.2: Increase involvement of COLA membership.
-Strategies:

 Objective 3.3: Build future leadership for COLA.
-Strategies:

-- Develop an information packet to supplement the orientation session; include in it the COLA history, bylaws, strategic plan, and policy and procedures manual.
+- Develop an information packet to supplement the orientation session by including updated COLA bylaws, strategic plan, and policies.